-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION Solenoid does not close when trigger is pulled or purge button is pressed.
+PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION OUTPUT PROBLEMS Solenoid does not close when trigger is pulled or purge button is pressed.
 Wire feeds properly.
 Make certain that plugs J2 and J3 are connected to the control board securely.
-Variable or "hunting" arc.
-Wern and/or melted contact tip -Replace.
+WELD PROBLEMS Variable or "hunting" arc.
+Wello PROBLEMS Worn and/or melted contact tip -Replace.
 Worn work cable or poor work connection.
-Loose electrode connectionsCheck for loose or faulty connections.
+Loose electrode connect- ionsCheck for loose or faulty connections.
 Wrong electrode polarity for process being used.
-Contact your local Lincoln Authorized Field Service Facility Weld porosity, narrow and ropey bead, or electrode stubbing into plate when welding.
-Contaminated weld joint or improper procedures Clean joint and check procedure (wire speed and all voltage).
-Motor feeds but there is no wire feed speed control.
+If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Authorized Field Service Facility.
+Weld porosity, narrow and ropey bead, or electrode stubbing into plate when welding.
+Contaminated weld joint or improper procedures Clean joint and check procedure (wire speed and all voltage). - Motor feeds but there is no wire feed speed control.
 Make sure all molex plugs and leads are securely connected to the control board.
 Check speed sensor - see maintenance section.